sumitchaskar7000/Image-Generator/README.md

 # Image-Generator
-This image generator web application is built using HTML, CSS, and JavaScript, integrating the Unsplash API to allow users to search for and display images
+This image generator web application is built using HTML, CSS, and JavaScript, integrating the Unsplash API to allow users to search for and display images.
+The HTML provides the structure of the web page, while CSS is used to style the interface, ensuring a clean and responsive design.
+JavaScript handles the logic for making API requests to the Unsplash API, enabling users to input search terms and fetch relevant images in real time.
+Together, these technologies deliver a smooth and interactive image search experience for users.